Marple Rifle and Pistol Club

 - Costs:

-operate a sliding scale for the membership fee, such that you only pay for
+a sliding scale for the membership fee, such that you pay for the

 -

-joining fee per person and this is paid no matter when during the year you
+joining fee per person and this is paid no matter when you

-Range fees for members and probationary members are £2 per day.
-Visitors
+- Range fees for members and probationary members are

-rimfire and airgun shooting only; as a guide 50 rounds of .22 will cost you
+rimfire shooting and as a guide 50 rounds will cost you

 Visit the